Skip to content

 Parallelization model overview

-JURASSIC uses two complementary levels of parallelism:
+JURASSIC employs three complementary levels of parallelism:

-• MPI (Message Passing Interface) for distributed-memory parallelism across nodes and processes
+• MPI (Message Passing Interface)

 MPI parallelization